anewton1998/anewton1998.github.io/_posts/2016-05-23-is-java-the-new-cobol.markdown

 ---
 layout: post
 title:  "Java will be the New COBOL"
-date:   2016-05-22 08:20:06 -0400
+date:   2016-05-25 05:20:06 -0400
 categories: Java
 comments: true
-published: false
+published: true
 ---
 <img src="/img/posts/coffee-shop-1045065_1920.jpg" class="img-inline-left" alt="Pair programming anybody?">
-We all can continue to debate this, but Java will be the new COBOL.
+We can continue to debate this, but Java will be the new COBOL.

 The "Java is the new COBOL" debate has been going on for about 10 years now.
 And it's not just theoretical.
-There are companies catering to what they sense is a shifting mindset in the enterprise programming world -- a mindset that many of us would probably find unfamiliar.
+There are companies catering to what they sense is a shifting mindset in the enterprise programming world -- a mindset that starts with a premise many of us would probably find unfamiliar: its time to switch from COBOL to Java.

 If you want to know what I'm talking about, do a Google search for ["Java for COBOL programmers"](http://lmgtfy.com/?q=Java+for+COBOL+programmers).
 You'll find lot's of resources for the COBOL programmer to learn Java.
 That highlights